fenok/react-router-typesafe-routes/README.md

 -   No unsafe type casts.
 -   Extensibility to allow better typing and/or validation.
 -   Completeness: cover every aspect of the URL.

+## How is it different from existing solutions?

+-   [typesafe-routes](https://www.npmjs.com/package/typesafe-routes) (as well as seemingly based on it [react-typesafe-routes](https://www.npmjs.com/package/react-typesafe-routes)) only handles path and query params.
+It also doesn't support custom regexps for path params.

+-   [typesafe-react-router](https://www.npmjs.com/package/typesafe-react-router) only handles path params, and there's no support for custom regexps as well.

+-   The solution described at [Type-Safe Usage of React Router](https://dev.to/0916dhkim/type-safe-usage-of-react-router-5c44) only cares about path params.

+-   There is also [type-route](https://www.npmjs.com/package/type-route), but it's still in beta.
+It's also a separate routing library.

 ## Quick usage example